ewhicher/matter/content/collections/pages/opportunity-lab.md

     content:
       -
         type: text
-        text: 'Together, we will explore your business ecosystem and identify the opportunities you are uniquely positioned to address.'
+        text: 'We will explore your business ecosystem and identify the opportunities you are uniquely positioned to address.'
 ---